Cat anatomy: Primordial pouch

 The primordial pouch, sometimes referred to as "spay sway" by owners who notice it once the cat has been spayed or neutered, is hereditary in some cats.
 It is located on a cat's belly.
 Its appearance is similar to a loose flap of skin that might occur if the cat had been overweight and had then lost weight.
 It provides a little extra protection against kicks, which are common during cat fights as a cat will try to rake with its rear claws.
-In wild cats, the ancestors of domesticated felines, this pouch appears to be present to provide extra room in case the animal has the opportunity to eat a large meal and the stomach needs to expand.
+In wild cats, the ancestors of domesticated felines, this pouch also provides extra room for the stomach to expand when the animal has the opportunity to eat a large meal.
 This stomach pouch also allows the cat to bend and expand, allowing for faster running and higher jumping.